 Autonomous taxis will officially enter service in the top 20 American metropolitan areas

 In a statement matched with last quarter's financial statements, Lyft announced the expansion of its partnership with Waymo to deploy 10 autonomous vehicles in the Phoenix, Arizona urban area.
-This will mean that a user will no longer have to join a test program, but will be able to freely book his ride on a driverless taxi.
+This will mean that a user no longer has to join a test program, but can freely book his ride on a driverless taxi.

 Strategic collaboration between car manufacturers, technology companies and transportation services will be crucial: Ford is working with Volkswagen, Nvidia with Mercedes and Toyota.